dharmab/dharmab.github.io/_posts/2017-09-22-networks-for-normal-people.md

 7    | DISCONNECTED | ???
 ```

 It knows that ports 0, 1 and 4 are connected to other computers because there's a weak electrical signal on those wires even when no messages are being sent (See the Lies section under Basic Communication).
 It knows that the other ports are not connected because there's no signal on those lines at all.
 It also knows that the computer on port 0 has the MAC address `8D:63:5E:2D:D2:53`, because it was in the message.
 What it doesn't know is which wire the message to send.
-To solve this problem, it **broadcasts** the following message on every port:
+To solve this problem, it **broadcasts** the following message on every other:

 ```
 ARE YOU DD:51:C3:09:74:AD?